dortania/OpenCore-Install-Guide/ktext.md

 # SSDTs

 So you see all those SSDTs in the AcpiSamples folder and wonder whether you need any of them.
 Well we'll be going over a couple to see whether you need them.
 Do note you'll need to compile these SSDTs with [MaciASL](https://github.com/acidanthera/MaciASL/releases) and please read them before compiling.
-Some require you to adjust them for your specific system(ie: EC0 to H_EC for SSDT-EC-USBX)
+Some require you to adjust them for your specific system(ie: EC0 to H_EC for SSDT-EC-USBX).
+These files will go in your ACPI folder in your EFI

 If you're unsure which you need, the specific ones for each platform are mentioned in the ACPI section of the guide.